lala-la-flaca/DevOpsBootcamp_8_Jenkins_SharedLibrary/README.md

 8. Verify that the docker Image was successfully pushed to DockerHub

       <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_8_Jenkins_SharedLibrary/blob/main/Img/using%20name%20and%20tag%20as%20a%20parameter.PNG" width=800 />

 ### Integrating the shared library for a specific project
 1. Open the Jenkins server, navigate to Manage Jenkins, and select System.

 2. Scroll to Global Trusted Pipelines Libraries and delete the Global Trusted Pipelines Libraries details.

-3. Open the Jenkinsfile and add the shared library reference at the beginning.
+3. Update the Jenkinsfile in the maven-java-app (Shared library branch) and add the shared library reference at the beginning.

    ```bash
      library identifier: 'jenkins-shared-library@main', retriever: modernSCM(